ess-dmsc/h5cpp/README.md

 sudo make install
 ```

+The tests are configured to guarantee support to the following operating systems:
+- Ubuntu 22.04
+- Ubuntu 24.04
+- macOS 15 (Sequoia)
+- Windows Server 2022 (=> Windows 11)

+but other recent OSes should also be fine

 ### Alternate install directory

 If you do not wish to install *h5cpp* to your system folders you can slightly modify the